Little Liberia:

 The organization fell apart in 1928, but the story itself is a reminder that African Americans were not only present in the U.S.-Mexico borderlands, but were an integral part of life, economics, and politics.
 Little Liberia's approach to fighting racism in the United States is both highly unique and also strikingly in line with other movements at the time.
 Their engagement with U.S.-Mexico politics, fighting White supremacy, and combining economic growth with social change makes the story intriguing and representative of United States and Mexican history at the time.

-I am working on a book on Little Liberia, currently under contract with University of Oklahoma Press (in the Race and Culture in the American West series).
+Little Liberia: A Dream of Black Freedom in the US-Mexico Borderlands will be published in Fall 2026 with the University of Oklahoma Press (in the Race and Culture in the American West series).
 It will be the first comprehensive history of Little Liberia.

 Want to know more about Little Liberia?